atharva-gadekar/-Student-Management-System/README.md

 ## Installation & Setup
 1. Clone the repository.
-2. Run `npm install` to install dependencies.
+2. Build the code using `npm run build` to install dependencies.
-3. Set up environment variables as per the `.env.sample` file given by the user.
+3. Please refer to the email which I have sent for the `.env` file.
-4. Run the server using `nodemon`.
+4. Run the server using `npm run start`.
 5. Access the APIs using tools like Postman.

+## Deploment and Documentation
+- `The backend is deployed using my AWS EC2 instance at this link: `https://student-management-api.workwise.gq/api/v1/
+- `The detailed API documentation can be accessed at this link: https://documenter.getpostman.com/view/28165398/2s9YR86E2m`

 ## All the API details can be read using the following postman link.